 Both of Git and Mercurial can have configured shortcuts and aliases for nearly any of the native commands.
-These are useful in the cases when you find yourself repeating the same command over and over again.
+These are useful in cases when you find yourself repeating the same command over and over again.

-Also in both cases the format of the configuration is equal, name = value
+Also, in both cases, the format of the configuration is equal: name = value

+.
 Comments can be written by starting the line with #

 or ;